Raphael-Boichot/Droplets-vaporization-in-vacuum/README.md

 ![Flash_Vaporization_Steps](Documentation/Flash_Vaporization.png)

-The set of non linear differential equations can be solved with your prefered numerical method but Runge-Kutta derived ones do the job with just some limited instabilities at the transition between the two regimes.
-The main parameter to explain the vaporization time is (of course) the ambient temperature, knowing that the limited step is the pseudo-equilibrium vaporization.
-This was more or less empirically known by people using Direct Liquid Injection systems in MOCVD.
+The set of non linear differential equations can be solved with your prefered numerical method but Runge-Kutta derived ones do the job with just some minor instabilities at the transition between the two regimes that do not change the overall results.
+The main parameter to explain the vaporization time is (of course) the ambient radiating temperature, knowing that the limited step is the pseudo-equilibrium vaporization.
+This was more or less empirically known by people using Direct Liquid Injection systems in MOCVD but to my knowledge they never document any calculus before this study.

 ## (Not) funfact